dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 **Compute the neuron's address**

-To compute the neuron's address in the first Step, proceed as follows.
+To compute the neuron's address in the first step, proceed as follows.

 a) Learn the principal that should control the neuron and choose a nonce.
+The nonce is used to allow the same principal to control multiple neurons and does not need to be kept secret.

 b) Computed the subaccount based on the two inputs from (a).
 View for example the method [`compute_neuron_staking_subaccount_bytes`](https://github.com/dfinity/ic/blob/master/rs/nervous_system/common/src/ledger.rs) which computes the subaccount given a controller principal and a nonce.